 Cervical cancer is one of the most preventable types of cancer.
 The high rate of prevention is often a direct result of screening tests like the PAP smear.
 Unfortunately, as per the National Cervical Cancer Coalition, many women with abnormal cervical cell changes that transform to cancer have either never had a PAP screening or have not had one in the past three to five years.
 If you believe a doctor or laboratory failed to diagnose or improperly diagnosed your cancer, a Florida cervical cancer medical malpractice lawyer can help you fight for compensation.

 Physicians generally have a duty to offer recommended PAP screenings and to act accordingly based on the results they receive.
-Otherwise, they may bear civil liability—which a qualified injury attorney can help reinforce—for injuries or losses you suffer as a result.
+Otherwise, they may bear civil liability—which a qualified medical malpractice attorney can help reinforce—for injuries or losses you suffer as a result.
 En Español.

 When to File a Cervical Cancer Medical Malpractice Case